shinygiggle/shinygiggle3/the-mask-you-live-in.md

 ---
 layout: page
-title: "The mask you live in"
+title: "The Mask You Live In"
 ---

 ![themaskyoulivein](/assets/themaskyoulivein.png)